YANG-DB/knowledge-graph/docs/info/components/QueryFlowDiagram.md

 dispatch to the underlying database engine, and until the results are transformed and projected into the logical schematic structure and the specific query instructions (specific fields and aliases)

-## Architecture
-As in many complex software components, the engineering approach for development of this Graph engine is based on the following concepts and patterns:

- - Single Responsibility
- - Separation of concerns
- - Design to Interface
- - Clear definition of domain boundaries
- - Implement Model View Control paradigm [MVC](https://martinfowler.com/eaaDev/uiArchs.html)

-These concepts and many others help reduce complexity and keep the code focus as possible on the real inherent complexities.

-### Plugin Architecture
+### Architecture
-The project is developed with the Plugin-Architecture in mind, this concept is focused on the next elements
- - Extendability - Easily extend functionality by simply adding a new plugin
- - Configurability - Change basic behavior by replacing plugin or changing plugin loading configuration
- - Dependency Injection - Allow for plugins to be depended on one another using Dependency Injection

-These capabilities are a root concept of many open source extensible projects (opensearch for example) and makes use of google guice dependency injections platform [Guice](https://github.com/google/guice)

-### Modules and structure

 The project is a monolith composed of multiple modules (components) The project uses Maven project build,management and dependency system.

-There are 3 layers of modules that the project is composed of:
+There are **3 conceptual layers** of modules that the project is composed of:
- - Core layer - which the main generic entities and models are defined
+- **Core layer** - which the main generic entities and models are defined
- - Virtual layer - which the specific functionality implementing and extending the core layer
+- **Virtual layer** - which the specific functionality implementing and extending the core layer
- - Service layer - which compose these two layers and defines the **Model View Control** access to the API
+- **Service layer** - which compose these two layers and defines the **Model View Control** access to the API

 For additional details go to [architecture](Architecture.md)

-## The Service Layer
-The Service Layer is the module which is responsible for running the Graph Query Engine.

-### Runner
+### Graph Runner
+The graph runner is a component that resides on the service layer.
+It's main class is [GraphRunner](../../../opengraph-services/src/main/java/org/opensearch/graph/services/GraphRunner.java)

-This is main class is [GraphRunner](../../../opengraph-services/src/main/java/org/opensearch/graph/services/GraphRunner.java) It is responsible for the following parts:
+It is responsible for the following parts:

  - reading the configuration files [Configuration Folder](../../../opengraph-services/src/test/conf)